BUGS-NYU/schedge/README.md

 change, so for example, if a professor changes a course description, and there wasn't a scrape afterwards, Schedge won't pick it up.

-## Front Ends
+## Apps that use Schedge
-Here's a list of frontends that people have written a frontend for this API.
+Here's a list of apps that use this API:

 - https://rate-my-classes-pro.netlify.app | https://apple.co/3AduK8G (repo at https://github.com/zhumingcheng697/Rate-My-Classes-Pro )
 - https://courses.torchnyu.com (repo at https://github.com/NicholasLYang/courses )
 - https://bobcatsearch.com (repo at https://github.com/EthanPrintz/bobcat-search )
 - https://notalbert.netlify.com (repo at https://github.com/pecansalad/coursecatalog )

-If you've written a front end to this API, you can open a PR and add yourself to this list!
+If your project uses Schedge, please open a PR and add it to this list!

 ## Contributing
 Please take a look at [contributing guide](docs/CONTRIBUTING.md).
 It will provide